ofiwg/libfabric/man/fi_av.3.md

 specific endpoint address and authorization key.
 This will require passing in the FI_AUTH_KEY flag to `fi_av_insert` and related functions.

+For address vectors configured with FI_AV_USER_ID and endpoints with FI_SOURCE_ERR, all subsequent FI_EADDRNOTAVAIL error events will return FI_ADDR_NOTAVAIL until the user defines a user ID for this authorization key fi_addr_t.
+This is done by using fi_av_set_user_id.

+For address vectors configured without FI_AV_USER_ID and endpoints with FI_SOURCE_ERR, all subsequent FI_EADDRNOTAVAIL error events will return the authorization key fi_addr_t handle.

 Flags are reserved for future use and must be 0.

 ## fi_av_lookup_auth_key